-Music now days is just for fun, you can’t make any money on a record company any more.
+Music nowadays is just for fun, you can’t make any money on a record company anymore.

 When we have the resort ready, we will start to invite producers from around the world.
 The friends of mine from all these years deejaying around the globe.

-With their help we will start a unique remix project where all those people will contribute to our label, and if we’re lucky we can even get them to spin here somewhere if there promoters are up for it.
+With their help, we will start a unique remix project where all those people will contribute to our label, and if we’re lucky we can even get them to spin here somewhere if their promoters are up for it.

-Do you see yourself playing on Phangan in 10 years from now?
+Do you see yourself playing on Phangan 10 years from now?

 I will still be here for sure, one way or another.

-In ten years Koh Phangan will be a completely different island, but it’s up to all of us who lives here to keep the spirit alive.
+In ten years Koh Phangan will be a completely different island, but it’s up to all of us who live here to keep the spirit alive.

 If I can help it, I’m still in good shape and enjoying life as much as I do now.

-My kids are starting to become of age then, and surely looking for a higher education elsewhere.
+My kids are starting to become of age then, and surely looking for higher education elsewhere.

 Either my wife and I will follow them to where ever they choose to study or we do something else like staying here or take a few years in another place.